NCAS-CMS/epoc/docs/ensemble_member.md

      branches/dev/simonwilson/vn11.6_stochastic_header
      ~~~
      This is only required when using start dumps from an earlier UM version.
+   * Set jdma to **false** initially.
-   * The suite should be set to run all tasks including the builds, pptransfer, monitor and jdma.
+   * All other tasks should be on, including the builds, pptransfer and monitor.
 See "suite conf → Build and Run".
      You do not need to select "Use memory file system" or "Clear out".
      For LL "Split Post Processing App by model" should be false; and for HH it should be true.
    * If you want cylc alerts update `webhook_url` in `bin/notify.py`, otherwise switch these off by commenting out this line in `flow.cylc`: